 Back in 2010, Levine, June and the Penn team conducted initial trials of CAR T cells that targeted CD19 in three patients with advanced cases of chronic lymphocytic leukemia (CLL).
 Levine admitted that having partners at that very early stage would have benefited his work.

-The impact of patient advocacy
+The impact of patient advocacy and professional organizations

 Cell and gene researchers are increasingly working with patients and patient advocacy organizations to reach a global community to advance their research and open doors at the drug policy level.